Hyundai-Kia-Connect/hyundai_kia_connect_api/KiaHyundaiToken/README.md

 1. PowerShell downloads the code and installs dependencies (takes a few seconds, you don't need to do anything).
-2. The script asks you to **select your region** (Europe, China, Australia, etc.).
+2. The script asks you to **select your brand** (Kia or Hyundai).
 Type the number and press Enter.
-3. The script asks you to **select your brand** (Kia or Hyundai).
-Type the number and press Enter.
-4. A **Chrome window opens automatically** — this is expected. **Do not close it.**
+3. A **Chrome window opens automatically** — this is expected. **Do not close it.**
-5. The login page appears.
+4. The login page appears.
 Log in with your email and password, and solve any CAPTCHA if prompted.
-6. **For Europe:** The script detects login automatically and finishes the OAuth flow.
+5. The script detects login automatically and finishes the OAuth flow.
    Switch back to PowerShell to see your tokens.
-   **For other regions:** After logging in, switch back to PowerShell and **press Enter** to continue.
-The script will then extract your tokens.
-7. Chrome closes by itself.
+6. Chrome closes by itself.
 You are done.

 Copy the **Refresh Token** and store it securely (e.g. in a password manager).